 Matriculation and Student Fees of \$20.00 for the first semester and \$20.00 for the second semester will be charged all college students and high school boarding students.
-The payment of the matriculation fee of \$20.00 for the first semester in advance reserves a room until the beginning of the semester at which time the \$30.00 room rent is due.
+The payment of the matriculation fee of \$20.00 for the first semester in advance reserves a room until the beginning of the semester at which time the \$27.00 room rent is due.
 The payment of the second semester matriculation fee and room rent will be due on registration.
-By the payment of the Matriculation Fee, students are admitted free to the athletic events of that semester.
-The payment of both semesters matriculation fees, as they become due, entitles the student to the yearbook.
+All students paying the matriculation fee for both semesters are admitted free of cost to all regular scheduled athletic events on the campus.
 Students have the use of the infirmary for first aid and minor ills.
+They are entitled to the year book.